dalong0514/readnotes/20180101复制书籍/2018112黑客与画家/附件01-Lisp-Good-News-Bad-News-How-to-Win-Big.md

 Another part of the problem is the relatively bad press Lisp got, sometimes from very respectable publications.
 I saw an article in Forbes (October 16, 1989) entitled「Where Lisp Slipped」by Julie Pitta.
 However, the article was about Symbolics and its fortunes.
 The largest criticisms of Symbolics in the article are that Symbolics believed AI would take off and that Symbolics mistakenly pushed its view that proprietary hardware was the way to go for AI.
 There was nothing about Lisp in the article except the statement that it is a「somewhat obscure programming language used extensively in artiﬁcial intelligence.」

 It seems a pity for the Lisp business to take a bump partly because Julie thought she could make a cute title for her article out of the name「Lisp」.
 But, there are some real successes for Lisp, some problems, and some ways out of those problems.

-2

-1

-Lisp’s Successes
+## 01. Lisp’s Successes

 As I mentioned, Lisp is in better shape today than it ever has been.
 I want to review some Lisp success stories.

-1.1 Standardization
+### 1.1 Standardization

-A major success is that there is a standard Lisp—Common Lisp.
+A major success is that there is a standard Lisp — Common Lisp.
 Many observers today wish there were a simpler, smaller, cleaner Lisp that could be standardized, but the Lisp that we have today that is ready for standardization is Common Lisp.
 This isn’t to say that a better Lisp could not be standardized later, and certainly there should be.
 Furthermore, like any language, Common Lisp should be improved and changed as needs change.

 Common Lisp started as a grassroots effort in 1981 after an ARPA-sponsored meeting held at SRI to determine the future of Lisp.
 At that time there were a number of Lisps in the US being deﬁned and implemented by former MIT folks: Greenblatt (LMI), Moon and Weinreb (Symbolics), Fahlman and Steele (CMU), White (MIT), and Gabriel and Steele (LLNL).
 The core of the Common Lisp committee came from this group.
 That core was Fahlman, Gabriel, Moon, Steele, and Weinreb, and Common Lisp was a coalescence of the Lisps these people cared about.